 A Cabinet-level position that serves on the National Security Council and leads the Administration’s efforts to combat global climate change.

-John Podesta is the designee to be the Special Presidential Envoy for Climate.
+John Podesta is the Senior Advisor to the President for International Climate Policy.

 Past statements on development, diplomacy, and U.S. global leadership: